 This post will kinda, mix topics.

-Let's start with cool, but hard to print filament that I've used prior to switching to 1.75 mm.
+Let’s start with the cool, but hard-to-print filament that I used prior to switching to 1.75 mm.

-Anyway, I've chosen a model that is not afraid of warping - a flap :D
+Anyway, I’ve chosen a model that is not afraid of warping – a flap 😀

-I simply didn't care if it is warped as long as it sticks to hotbed till model is fully printed.
+I simply didn’t care if it is warped as long as it sticks to the hotbed until the model is fully printed.

-It is also worth to mention that post-processing models printed out of a rubber-like material are pain in the ass to clean .... but doable ;)
+It is also worth mentioning that post-processing models printed out of a rubber-like material are a pain in the ass to clean …. but doable 😉